H-W-Huang/FedServing/README.md

 |  DenseNet121 (Keras)   | 0.750             |
 | MobileNet V2 (Keras)   | 0.713             |

-### Accuracies of the results combined by turth discovery
+### Accuracies of the results combined by truth discovery

 #### Results on MNIST (iteration = 20)
 | Noise         | 0      |        |        |            | 3      |        |        |            | 5      |        |        |            |